agusmakmun/agusmakmun.github.io/about.md

 permalink: /about/
 ---

 I am graduate student of Computer Science at Binghamton University.
-At present, I am actively learning Machine Learning and Data Science from Dataquest.io.
-I have enjoy solving the problems and coding them.
+At present, I am actively learning Machine Learning and Data Science from [Dataquest.io](https://dataquest.io/profile/atekade1).
+I also enjoy solving the problems and coding them.
 I am also planning to graduate on May 2018.

 Doing more in Machine Learning with Python, R. Also learning cryptocurrencies from Princeton University which has totally involved me.